Blog Product ManagementProduct-Led Growth (PLG): Overview & Real-world Examples

 However, this introduces a problem that was not present 10 years ago:

-Therefore, growth tactics like SEO are no longer that effective, and running ads on platforms like Google/Meta has become much more expensive.
+Therefore, growth tactics like cold outreach are no longer that effective, and running ads on platforms like Google/Meta has become much more expensive.

-Since there are so many more options on the market, consumers are also much more picky to switch between different products when something isn't a good fit - increasing churn rates.
+Since there are so many more options on the market, consumers are also more picky when switching between different products, increasing churn rates.

 2. User expectations have evolved